 Farmer-to-farmer Mentorship & Seed Grow-out

 A major player of our local seed-security movement is the Bauta Family Initiative on Canadian Seed Security, supported in Atlantic Canada through ACORN.
 At Seed to Spoon, we have participated in a farm-to-farmer mentorship program and contributed seeds to the Dalhousie University Seed Bank.
 The seed bank aims to make unique, reliable, and climate resilient varieties available in the quantity and quality necessary for farmers in Atlantic Canada.
-We hope to continue “scaling up” our production of seeds and sharing the richness with home gardeners and farmers.
+From our fields, the Seed Bank includes Moravsky Div tomatoes and a grow out of Vantage tomato seed, much beloved by NL gardeners.